The Institute of Data caught up with Byron 6 months after completing the Data Science Full-Time Program*. Here’s what he had to say:

 “The Institute of Data found an internship for me at a company called GoCatch, an Australian version of Uber.
 I worked there for 3 weeks as an intern, and they were happy with what I did.
-At first they offered me a contract position.
-I’m now on a full-time position as a Data Scientist.”
+At first, they offered me a contract position.
+I’m now in a full-time position as a Data Scientist.”

-Tell about what you’re doing in your current role.
+Tell us about what you’re doing in your current role.